stevedonovan/gentle-intro/src/object-orientation.md

 You always have a choice: polymorphic, via trait objects, or monomorphic, via generics constrainted by traits.
-Modern C++ and the Rust standard library tends to take the generic route, but the polymorphic route is not obselete.
+Modern C++ and the Rust standard library tends to take the generic route, but the polymorphic route is not obsolete.
 You do have to understand the different trade-offs - generics generate the fastest code, which can be inlined.
 This may lead to code bloat.
-But not everything needs to be as _fast as possible_ - it may only happen a 'few' times in the lifetime of a typical program fun.
+But not everything needs to be as _fast as possible_ - it may only happen a 'few' times in the lifetime of a typical program run.

 So, here's a summary: